This post may contain affiliate links. See my disclosure policy.

 Storage instructions

-To store: Place leftover linguine with clam sauce in an airtight container and store it in the fridge.
-Kept this way, it should last up to 2 days.
+To store: Place leftover linguine in an airtight container and refrigerate for up to 2 days.

 Linguine with Clam Sauce